 When cancer in one part of the body grows and spreads to another part, it is said the cancer has metastasized.
 When the cancer spreads to a bone it is called bone metastasis.

-Bone has an outer layer and a spongy inner layer.
+Bone has a hard outer layer and a spongy inner layer.
 Inside that inner layer is bone marrow.
-All parts of the bone have blood vessels running through it, and through this network of blood vessels cancer can spread.
+All parts of the bone have blood vessels running through it, and through this network of blood vessels, cancer can spread.

-Using laboratory tests doctors can tell when a cancer began in the bone (primary cancer) or has spread to the bone (secondary cancer).
-These tests show what types of cells are within the cancer that was found in the bone.
+Using laboratory and imaging tests doctors can tell when a cancer began in the bone (primary cancer) or has spread to the bone (secondary cancer).
+Tests can show what types of cells are within the cancer that was found in the bone.

-For example, if the person originally had brain cancer and is now showing symptoms of bone cancer, tests can show the bone cancer has brain cells in it and is therefore a secondary cancer, not the original cancer.
-This information is important because it can have a significant impact on how the cancer can be treated.
+For example, if the person originally had breast cancer and is now showing symptoms of bone cancer, tests can show the bone cancer has breast cells in it and is therefore a secondary breast cancer in the bone, not a different kind of cancer.
+This information is important because it can have a significant impact on how the cancer is treated.

 When cancer cells break away from a tumor, they move through the body by blood vessels or the lymphatic system (part of the circulatory system).
 These cells may land in a different part of the body and that is how cancer metastasizes or spreads.

 Symptoms of bone metastasis are often vague and depend on a variety of factors including the type and location of the tumor, as well as your child’s age and general health.
 Patients with bone metastases already have a known cancer somewhere else in their body.

 Symptoms of bone metastasis in a patient with a known tumor include: